|

 Others will say,

-an apparition, isnt that like the Pharisees rejecting Jesus?
+something that seems to be an apparition, isn’t that like the Pharisees

-Well, no. The Jewish leaders not only rejected Jesus, they plotted against
+rejecting Jesus?”
+Well, no. The Jewish leaders not only rejected Jesus,

-Him and killed Him.
-Besides, they had the genuine prophecies about a Messiah
+they plotted against Him and killed Him.
+Besides, they had the genuine prophecies

-to prepare them for hearing Jesus.
+about a Messiah to prepare them for hearing Jesus.
 So what do we have?
-We have the warning
+We

-from Jesus Himself that many false prophets will arise and deceive
+have the warning from Jesus Himself that “many false prophets will arise

-many (Matthew 24:11) because, in a world grown cold in love, many who
+and deceive many” (Matthew 24:11) because, in a world grown cold in

-even if it is just a thin shell stuffed with pride
+anything sweet, even if it is just a thin,

 |